varunalex/shades-of-blue-vscode/README.md

 # README

-## Yo Theme for VSCode
+## Yo Theme for VSCode > Shades of blue

-> Shades of Blue — A professional blue color oriented theme your VSCode.
+> Shades of Blue — A professional blue color oriented theme for VSCode.

 ### Screenshot